Meeting someone who suddenly makes you feel alive and loved is very exciting

 - Believe in the myth of love at first sight.
 There’s no such thing.
 There’s good chemistry at first sight, but not love at first sight.
 People don’t fall in love, they fall in ditches.

-Misplaced Love Hunger can Hurt You
+Misplaced Hunger for Love can Hurt You

 Amber is honest when she admits her need to always be in a relationship: “I’m quick to open my heart too early because I lack that something.
 I’m always told that I act immature in relationships and I tend to push them over the edge.
 I do not trust men and I feel the need to test them to see if they will hurt me.
 When a girl is hurt by a male or she lives life with an absent father figure, there is a void in her soul and she searches high and low to fill it.
 If it even RESEMBLES a small taste of what has been missing, she grabs it, not being logical in her actions but so emotionally consumed that filling that void is all she sees.”

-I have talked to thousands of teenagers and young adults who keep making the same mistake over and over again.
+I have talked to thousands of young adults who keep making the same mistake over and over again.
 I tell myself if I can just get some of these tragic souls to slow down and get a hold of themselves, I can save them hours of unnecessary drama and needless suffering.

 Just remember what Jessica has to say: “Don’t jump in too quick, get to know the guy first.
 Talk to people who know him and that will help you see the real him.
 Make sure he has a good relationship with his family.
 That can tell a lot about a guy, especially the way he treats his mother.”